websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/web-content-structures/creating-structures.md

 1. Open the Product Menu and go to the Site Menu heading &rarr; *Content & Data* &rarr; *Web Content*.
 1. Select the *Structures* tab.
 1. Click the *Add button* (![Add Structure](../../../images/icon-add.png)) to create a new Structure.
-1. Enter the title of your new Structure and, optionally, choose its language.
+1. Enter the title of your new Structure.
 1. Drag and drop the [available fields](#structure-fields) onto the Structure and [configure their settings](./configuring-structure-fields.md#configurable-settings) to create the Structure.

     ```{tip}